All Blogs

 2. Detailing the Incident

 Safety professionals recommend using active voice and concrete language.
 Rather than "The employee was injured when a fall occurred," write "The employee fell 8 feet from the loading dock onto the concrete floor."
-We will explore more detailed writing instructions in the next section.

 3. Witness Accounts